r0tational/warhammer-battlescribe-css/readme.md

 This CSS adds a Kill Team flavour to Battlescribe's standard HTML output.
-It's designed to be more practical for referencing during games, with two viewing modes: one for viewing on screens and one for printing out, which is designed to fit as much as possible on the page.
+It's designed to be more practical for referencing during games, with two viewing modes.
+One is tailored to viewing on screens and the other is designed for printing.

 It looks like this on my iPad: